-Clutch reviews are different from other ratings site.
-We verify every review and seek detailed feedback from every reviewer, and our verification process offers transparency about the legitimacy of the reviewer's identity.
+Clutch reviews are different from other ratings sites.
+We seek detailed feedback from every reviewer, and our verification process offers transparency about the legitimacy of the reviewer's identity.

 According to Moz, 68% of consumers say review sentiment influences the trust they place in a business partner.
 Your online reviews matter, and it's okay for you to say that to your clients.
 Check out these 6 tips for all business owners to master when requesting and leveraging online reviews.

 There are multiple ways to ask your past and current clients for reviews.
 Here are a few proven tactics to try:

 How should I ask clients for a review?

 Email: Send a catered email to your client and CC your Clutch analyst.
 Get your clients' approval before submitting their contact information for a review.

 In-Person: Introduce your presence on Clutch during a meeting or at the beginning of your engagement to set the stage for their future review.